Waseemko-ayman/Wolf-Pixel-Portfolio/README.md

 - **Multi-Page Structure**: The website includes diverse pages tailored to users' needs.
 - **Fully Responsive**: Optimized for seamless performance on all devices.
 - **Modern Technologies**: Professionally built using HTML, CSS, and JavaScript.
+- **Dark Mode**: An intuitive dark mode option for a more comfortable viewing experience in low-light environments.

 ## Website Pages:
 1. **Home**: The main page providing an overview of the website and its services.